radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 ## Summary

 Radius is a core component of the internal developer platform for enterprises building cloud native applications.
 Many enterprises use a wide range of technologies together for achieving their cloud-native strategy.
 For any technology that’s a newcomer and helps solve a problem in the cloud native landscape, users look for an easy and seamless way to integrate their existing tools and technologies and incrementally adopt the new technology to their strategy.
-For Radius, we have heard requests from our users/community to support technologies that their applications are tightly coupled with E.g.: an internal messaging service or a technology they absolutely love E.g.: PostgreSQL/Kafka.
-Today, Radius provides [`Applications.Core/extenders`](https://docs.radapp.io/guides/author-apps/custom/overview/) to model any kind of service in an untyped way but they pose limitations for sophisticated enterprises in terms of guardrails and validation that platform engineers want to impose on their developer platform.
+For Radius, we have heard requests from our users/community to support technologies that their applications are tightly coupled with e.g. an internal messaging service or a technology they absolutely love e.g. PostgreSQL/Kafka.
+Today, Radius provides [`Applications.Core/extenders`](https://docs.radapp.io/guides/author-apps/custom/overview/) to model any kind of service in an untyped way, but they pose limitations for sophisticated enterprises in terms of guardrails and validation that platform engineers want to impose on their developer platform.

-Additionally we need to enable the open-source community to build and experiment with imperfect things in Radius.
+Additionally, we need to enable the open-source community to build and experiment with imperfect things in Radius.
 This will help us to meet the community where they are and enable them to experiment and leverage their work as open-source contributions.
 One of the high value extensibility points in Radius is Recipes.
 Today you can author and contribute Recipes only for a limited set of portable resource types.
 We need to provide an extensibility model that supports “Bring your own technology”, deploy using Recipes and unblock your scenario with Radius.
 This feature specification document details on the requirements and the user experience for defining and deploying a custom user defined resource type in Radius.

 ### Vision

-Our vision for user defined resource types is to enable users to define and deploy any resource type beyond the built in resource types in Radius.
+Our vision for user defined resource types is to enable users to define and deploy any resource type beyond the built-in resource types in Radius.
 User defined types will provide the following:

 - Platform engineers can easily define and deploy their services as user-defined resource types in Radius, adhering to organizational policies within their developer platforms.
-- Platform engineers, IT operators, and developers are able to seamlessly collaborate and maintain the new resource types within user platforms.
+- Platform engineers, IT operators, and developers can seamlessly collaborate and maintain the new resource types within user platforms.
 - Open-source community contributors have more opportunities to contribute to Radius, enabling them to add new resource types and Recipes, and making these assets available for the community.
-- Community contributed assets - new resource type definitions and Recipes are easily discoverable and ready for consumption across the community.This will accelerate the adoption of Radius across the cloud native community.
+- Community contributed assets - new resource type definitions and Recipes are easily discoverable and ready for consumption across the community.
+This will accelerate the adoption of Radius across the cloud native community.

 These new user defined resource types can be :

-- Commonly used application components but not yet built into Radius E.g.: PostgreSQL, Kafka etc
+- Commonly used application components but not yet built into Radius E.g.: PostgreSQL, Kafka etc.
-- Enterprise specific services that are tightly coupled with the applications eg: on-prem messaging services, internal databases etc
+- Enterprise specific services that are tightly coupled with the applications e.g.: on-prem messaging services, internal databases etc.
 - Other microservices abstraction that are not yet built into Radius E.g: Networking scopes, service meshes etc

 We did the Jobs to be done analysis to gather granular requirements and user needs for the user defined types.
 More details in the appendix section [below](#user-jobs-to-be-done)

 ### Top level goals

-The top level goals for the user defined resource types are:
+The top-level goals for the user defined resource types are:

 1. Enable Platform engineers to author and register a user defined resource type without having to write Go code to integrate with Radius components and deploy their application seamlessly.
 2. Enable Platform engineers and IT operators to build, test, deploy, collaborate and maintain the custom resource types.
 3. Enable IT operators and Application developers to automatically leverage Radius features such as Recipes, Connections, App graph, rad CLI for custom resource types.
 4. Enable Open-source contributors to contribute and open-source the custom resource types and recipes to the community.
 5. Enable Radius project to leverage the user defined types solution to refactor its already built in resource types.